Psychology (Joint Honours)

 - BSc (Hons) in Psychology and Zoology

-- BA (Hons) in Sport & Exercise Studies and Psychology
+- BSc (Hons) in Psychology and Sport & Exercise Studies

-Please note that the following modules are subject to change.
+Please note that the following optional modules are subject to change.
+Whilst most of the optional modules will run, we can’t guarantee that they will all be available.

 You'll study a selection of these modules: